flyteorg/flyte/_sources/user/concepts/index.rst.txt

 processing.
 Tasks can be pure functions or functions with side-effects.
 Tasks also have configuration and requirements specification associated with each definition of the task.

-:ref:`Workflows <concepts-workflows>` are programs that are guranteed to reach a terminal state eventually.
+:ref:`Workflows <concepts-workflows>` are programs that are guaranteed to reach a terminal state eventually.
 They are represented as Directed Acyclic Graphs (DAGs) expressed in protobuf.
 The Flyte specification language expresses DAGs with branches, parallel steps and nested Workflows.
 Workflow can optionally specify typed inputs and produce typed outputs, which